louking/contracts/docs/contract-admin-event-guide.rst

 When an Exception to Standard Availability Rules is Needed
 ----------------------------------------------------------------

-Normally, events are allowed on weekends and not allowed on weekdays.
-There are some holidays during the week when we want to allow events, and some weekend days we don't want to allow events.
+Normally, contract races are allowed on weekends and not allowed on weekdays.
+There are some holidays during the week when we want to allow contract races, and some weekend days we don't want to allow contract races.
 For these, we need to configure :term:`exceptions <exception>`.

 To create exceptions, use the :ref:`event-exceptions-view`.